A common fund exists for all social security components. Only the health insurance provider can be chosen individually by the employee.

 Pension insurance is compulsory for employees.
 The premium is 18.6 percent of the gross wage and is divided equally between employee and employer.
 The employee’s health insurance company is responsible for collecting these contributions.

-The basic flat health insurance contribution rate (public health insurance) amounts to 14.6% of the employee’s gross income and is equally shared between employer and employee.
+The basic flat health insurance contribution rate (public health insurance) amounts to 14.6 percent of the employee’s gross income and is equally shared between employer and employee.
 Employees and employer pay equal shares of an additional contribution set individually by each public health insurance provider.
-The average rate of additional contributions for 2019 has been set at 0.9 percent by the Federal Ministry of Health.
+The average rate of additional contributions for 2020 has been set at 1.1 percent by the Federal Ministry of Health.
 The German National Association of Statutory Health Insurance Funds (GKV-Spitzenverband) provides a list of all public health insurance providers and their additional contribution rates online.

 Employee and employer also share the premiums for private health insurance plans.

 The premium for the mandatory unemployment insurance is 2.4 percent of the gross wage and is shared equally by the employer and employee.
 Contributions for unemployment insurance are collected by the health insurance company of the employee, which transfers the money to the Federal Employment Agency (Bundesagentur für Arbeit).

 Nursing care insurance is organized in more or less the same way as health insurance, with a contribution rate of 3.05 percent of the gross wage.
 Employer and employee both pay half of the contribution rate, with childless employees paying an extra 0.25 percent on top of their contribution.
 The premiums are deducted in the course of payroll accounting and transferred to the nursing care insurance company via the health insurance company.
 Specific regulations apply in the federal state of Saxony.